rockettheme/docs/Docs/wordpress/themes/orion/demo.md

 ![Layout Presets](assets/layout_presets.png)

-If you did not choose to 'Install Sample Data' upon installing the Orion theme, we have included a convenient layout preset that enables you to load the home page as seen in our demo.
-This preset is called **Home - Particles** and it includes all of the particle-based home page demo content so you can hit the ground running with a copy of our demo to work from loaded directly into the layout.
+While the **Home - Particles** layout is automatically loaded after installing the Orion theme, we have included a layout preset for the home page within the theme if needed.
+The **Home - Particles** preset includes all of the particle-based home page demo content so you can hit the ground running with a copy of our demo to work from loaded directly into the layout.

-You can access this preset by selecting **Load** in the **Layout Manager**.
-Make sure to uncheck the "Keep the current Particles while changing Preset" checkbox to start fresh with any of our presets.
+You can access the presets by selecting **Load** in the **Layout Manager**.

->> Note: We have made presets available for several of our additional demo pages, including: **About Us**, **Portfolio**, and **Pricing**.

 Menu Editor
 -----

 ![](assets/menu_1.png)

 Orion has its own built-in Menu Editor which takes full advantage of WordPress's menu system, taking your WordPress menus and enhancing them before passing them to visitors on the front end.
 Any changes made in the Menu Editor will only affect the way it appears to the visitor, and not the way WordPress sees or uses it.

-You can access the Gantry Menu Editor by navigating to **Administrator > Components > Gantry 5 Themes > Orion > Menu**.
+You can access the Gantry Menu Editor by navigating to **Admin > Orion Theme > Menu**.
 You can find out more about navigating and using the Gantry Menu Editor [in our documentation](http://docs.gantry.org/gantry5/configure/menu-editor).

 Assignments
 -----

 ![](assets/assignments_1.png)

 Assignments are also managed in the Gantry Administrator.
 This administrative panel enables you to assign theme outlines to specific menu items, pages, and other areas of your site.
-By navigating to **Administrator > Components > Gantry 5 Themes > Orion** and selecting an outline other than the **Base Outline**, you will be able to assign that outline by navigating to the **Assignments** panel.
+By navigating to **Admin > Orion Theme** and selecting an outline other than the **Base Outline**, you will be able to assign that outline by navigating to the **Assignments** panel.
 Simply switch any menu items to on (green) that you want to assign that outline to.
 In the case of the Home page, this would be your default Home page in your default (main) menu.